-These organisations/ groups are held regularly, and are involved in the progression of strategic issues.
+These organisations/ groups are involved in the progression of strategic issues.

-Coast to Capital Local Economic Partnership (LEP) Includes the local authorities in the area, spanning form Chichester in the west, Brighton and Hove CC and Lewes DC in the east, and north to Crawley.
-Most recently, it has produced the Strategic Economic Plan 2018.
-Greater Brighton Economic Board joint committee which brings together the City Region's 5 local authorities, 2 universities, 4 FE colleges, 3 business partnerships, the LEP and the South Downs National Park Authority.
+Coast to Capital Local Economic Partnership (LEP) Includes the local authorities in the area, spanning from Chichester in the west, Brighton and Hove CC and Lewes DC in the east, and north to Crawley.
+Greater Brighton Economic Board Joint committee which brings together the City Region's 5 local authorities, 2 universities, 4 FE colleges, 3 business partnerships, the LEP and the South Downs National Park Authority.
 The Board works on economic issues that affect the area and has responsibility for overseeing the Greater Brighton City Deal.
 (See 'Working Together' section).
 Coastal West Sussex Partnership The Coastal West Sussex Partnership (CWSP) is a group of businesses and public sector organisations which aims to strengthen the economy - this includes addressing issues of infrastructure and growth.
 The CWSP is being used as a basis to address Duty to Co-operate issues - see below.
-Coastal / West Sussex and Greater Brighton Strategic Planning Board The Coastal West Sussex and Greater Brighton Strategic Planning Board (CWS&GB SPB) was established in 2012 ( which emerged from work undertaken by the Coastal West Sussex Partnership).
+Coastal / West Sussex and Greater Brighton Strategic Planning Board The Coastal West Sussex and Greater Brighton Strategic Planning Board (CWS&GB SPB) was established in 2012 and emerged from work undertaken by the Coastal West Sussex Partnership).
 It is now known as the West Sussex and Greater Brighton Strategic Planning Board to reflect the expanded membership.
 West Sussex and Greater Brighton Strategic Planning Board Officers Group This group supports the work of the West Sussex and Greater Brighton Strategic Planning Board referred to above.
-Planning Policy Officers Group A group of planning policy officers which meets four times a year, to share advice and best practice in planning policy issues.